blog2i2j/clementtech.._..Scribd-Bypass/README.md

 Currently working on nice GUI and PDF embedded.

+I am lazy to design the GUI, so I will just vibe code it :D

 # How does it work?

 ### How normal Scribd document link looks like: